Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 >as dependencies of other modules.
 If you take a look at the service pom.xml, you'll notice that
 >there are dependencies on the persist and api modules.

-Each command in Maven is called a 'goal', and goals can make up parts of other goals.
+Each command in Maven is called a 'goal,' and goals can make up parts of other goals.
 You can also run goals individually or together.
 For example, `mvn`, `mvn clean install`, and `mvn clean spotless:apply install` all have the same result.